Home Overview Spelling Grammar Usage Translate

 Peoplese speakers can say, “Please remind” if the meaning is clear.

-If not clear, they may say, “Please remind me.”]
+If not clear, they may say, “Please remind me.”

 Irregular Verbs

-Peoplese has only four irregular verbs: forms of “be”, “go”, “do”, and “have”.
+Peoplese has only two irregular verbs: forms of “be” and “have”.

 ROOT